aplteam/Cider/docs/Cider-User-Guide.md

 If not empty this must be the name of a function within `projectSpace`.
 The function will be executed after a project was opened.

-Such a function should not return a result.
+Such a function should not return a result; if it does anyway it should be shy.

-Such a function may be niladic, monadic, ambivalent or dyadic:
+Such a function may be niladic, monadic or ambivalent:

-* A non-niladic function receives a namespace with the project configuration as right argument
+* A niladic function is just called
-* An ambivalent or dyadic function receives a path as left argument: this is the home folder of the project
+* An ambivalent or monadic function receives a namespace with the project configuration as right argument

 ###### make